Recommendations

 Sources I recommend

-Podcasts, books, and blogs that shaped how I lead, build, and think about engineering—grouped by topic.
+Podcasts, books, and blogs on engineering, leadership, and AI.
+Grouped by topic.

 Engineering management